Wenhaston: Economy

 There is a thriving pig farm industry in the fields between Wenhaston and Blythburgh.

 Geography

 Wenhaston is closely adjoined by the village of Blackheath, which has for years been considered a part of Wenhaston, bringing the population up to 1000 or more.

 Blythburgh village is around 2 miles from Wenhaston and around a 10- to 15-minute bicycle ride from Wenhaston.

-With Mells it forms the civil parish of Wenhaston with Mells Hamlet.

 Transport

 Wenhaston had a railway station on the Southwold Railway but this closed, with the rest of the line, on 11 April 1929.

 Wenhaston has been connected to Halesworth and Southwold by bus services in the past years with routes being traced to eastern counties omnibus.
 Presently in 2022 the First Bus 99A serves Wenhaston all year around.